Global existence and convergence to pressure waves in nonlinear fluid-structure interaction: Local existence of solutions

-Using a construction as in the proof of Lemma \ref{lem:data_approx-1}, it can be shown that the set of compatible initial data is non-trivial.
+hold.
+These conditions are also sufficient.
 The local existence result is the following. \begin{thm} Let the initial data $u_{0},\xi_{0}$ and $\xi_{1}$ be given such that (\ref{idata}) -- (\ref{eq:compatibility_thm}) are satisfied.
+Then there exists a time